tkalman/rdawg-pidinst__white-paper/white-paper/linking-datasets.rst

         } // group instruments
       }

-**Snippet 11.4:** Truncated CF-NetCDF4 CDL file.
-Note some terminologies are in development.

 The National Centres for Environmental Information (NCEI) at the National Oceanic and Atmospheric Administration (NOAA) in the US, also report instruments in CF-NetCDF files but as empty data variables within